EEN421/EEN421.github.io/_posts/PowerShell Toolbox Azure RBAC Privileged Roles Audit Script.md

 $privilegedAssignments = $subRoleAssignments | Where-Object { $privilegedRoles -contains $_.RoleDefinitionName }
 ```

-☝️ Filters assignments down to just the roles you defined as privileged.
+☝️ Filters assignments down to just the roles we defined as earlier.

 <br/>
 <br/>